Iké Ugbo: Canada

 In September 2021, he announced that he had decided to change his international allegiance to Nigeria.
 However, two months later on 4 November, he instead switched his international allegiance to Canada.
 The next day he was called up to the team for that month's 2022 FIFA World Cup qualification matches against Costa Rica and Mexico.
-He made his international debut for Canada in the match against Costa Rica on 12 November, appearing as an 83rd minute substitute.
-In November 2022, Ugbo was named to Canada's squad for the 2022 FIFA World Cup.
+He made his international debut for Canada in the match against Costa Rica on 12 November, appearing as an 83rd-minute substitute.
+In November 2022, Ugbo was named to Canada's final squad for the 2022 FIFA World Cup in Qatar.